Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Web Attribution

-While Amplitude’s Javascript SDK doesn't collect web attribution data by default, setting it up is simple.
+While Amplitude’s JavaScript SDK doesn't collect web attribution data by default, setting it up is simple.
 The SDK can automatically collect this information if certain attribution configuration options are enabled.

 Amplitude supports automatically tracking the following through the SDK configuration options: